 All Bishop Manogue students are required to complete 100 hours of Christian Service in order to graduate.
 This is an important part of the education and spiritual growth at Bishop Manogue Catholic High School.
-Although it may seem daunting, garnering Christian Service hours can be among the most rewarding experiences of a student's time here.
-The Campus Ministry team is always availabe to help students find service opportunites and facilitate the process of completing their requirements, and opportunites are listed on this page as they become available.
+Although it may seem daunting, garnering Christian Service hours can be among the most rewarding experiences of a student’s time here.
+The Campus Ministry team is always available to help students find service opportunities and facilitate the process of completing their requirements, and opportunities are listed on this page as they become available.

 All Christian Service hours must be performed for an established, non-profit organization and recorded on Bishop Manogue’s Christian Service Form.
 This form must be signed by a supervisor from the non-profit organization.
 Christian service requirements vary by grade level as follows:

 - 20 hours of service to the homeless and neglected

 (Qualifying organizations include Casa de Vida, Catholic Charities of Northern Nevada, Boys and Girls Club, Special Olympics, St. Vincent’s Food Pantry, Mary’s Embrace, and Family Promise)